 The national leadership, including members of the military, maintained effective control over the security forces.

 Human rights issues included reports of an unlawful and arbitrary killing by police; torture of political dissidents, detainees, and prisoners by security forces; harsh and life-threatening prison conditions; arbitrary arrest and detention; holding of political prisoners; and arbitrary or unlawful interference with privacy.
 The government engaged in censorship, site blocking, and libel is criminalized.
 There were limitations on academic and cultural freedom; restrictions on the right of peaceful assembly; denial of freedom of association, including refusal to recognize independent associations; and restrictions on internal and external freedom of movement and on political participation.
 There was official corruption, trafficking in persons, outlawing of independent trade unions, and compulsory labor.

-Government officials, at the direction of their superiors, committed most human rights abuses.
+Government officials, at the direction of their superiors, committed most human rights abuses and failed to investigate or prosecute those who committed the abuses.
 Impunity for the perpetrators remained widespread.